OzyraN/OzyraN/README.md

 <div align="center">

-I build software driven by curiosity rather than obligation.
+I do  silly things in my free time.
-My interests usually gravitate toward **web applications**, **websites**, and **game development**, depending on what I want to explore at the moment.
+Usually **web applications**, **websites**, and **game development**, depending on how much lazy I'm.

-I’m also an illustrator almost full-time, so I don’t spend every day coding — I work on projects when they genuinely interest me.
+I’m also an illustrator almost full-time, so I don’t spend every day coding.

-I don’t follow strict roles — I experiment, learn, and create at my own pace.
+I experiment, learn, and create at my own pace.

 </div>